takama/caldera/README.md

 ## Features of the boilerplate service

-- Contract API example (REST/gRPC/protobuf)
+- gRPC/REST API example using protobuf
 - Implementation of the health checks
 - Configuring the service using config file, environment variables or flags
 - Processing of graceful shutdown for every registered component